 Democratic Republic of the Congo Travel Warning

-Travelers are frequently detained and questioned by poorly trained security forces at numerous official and unofficial roadblocks and border crossings throughout the country, especially near government buildings and installations in Kinshasa.
+Travelers are frequently detained and questioned by poorly trained security forces at official and unofficial roadblocks and border crossings throughout the country, especially near government buildings and installations in Kinshasa.
+Be cautious when stopped by security forces.
 Requests for bribes are extremely common, and security forces have occasionally injured or killed people who refuse to pay.
-If stopped at a roadblock, remain cautious.
 In the past year, several U.S. citizens have been illegally detained by government forces or robbed of their valuables while being searched.

 For further information:

 - See the State Department's travel website for the Worldwide Caution, Travel Warnings, Travel Alerts, and Country Specific Information for Democratic Republic of the Congo.

 - Enroll in the Smart Traveler Enrollment Program (STEP).

 - U.S. citizens who travel to or remain in the DRC despite this Travel Warning are urged to provide their current contact information and next-of-kin information through STEP.

 - Contact the U.S. Embassy in the DRC, located at 310 Avenue des Aviateurs in Kinshasa, at +243-081-884-6859 or +243-081-884-4609 from 7:30 a.m. to 5:15 p.m.
 Monday-Thursday and 7:30 a.m. to 12:30 p.m. on Friday.
 After-hours emergency number for U.S. citizens is 081-556-0151.